The Myths About Monsoon in Cambodia

 The countryside is lush and the rice paddies are an incandescent green.
 Farmers fish in their flooded rice fields and kids play in the water and catch frogs.
 Butterflies flutter about and geckos and frogs are in abundance, making music at night.

-In practical terms, accommodation is plentiful and rates as low as they’ll get.
+In practical terms, accommodation is plentiful and rates are as low as they’ll get.
 You can get five-star hotel rooms for the price of a four- or even three-star, a three-star can come close to high season one-star prices.
 We spent two months while we searched for an apartment at a lovely mid-range hotel for which I was able to negotiate budget rates.
 There were some days when there were no other guests and we had the property entirely to ourselves.

-- Book local – there’s no need to book tours from home before you travel during wet season.
+There’s no need to book tours from home before you travel during wet season.
 Book when you arrive and use local tour companies so you can be sure the money is staying in the community.
 Visit the travel company’s office so you can discuss options and whether it’s going to be possible to change a tour date at the last minute if it rains.

 Have you been in Cambodia or other parts of South East Asia during monsoon?
 Would you return during the wet season?
 We’d love to hear about your experiences and any tips you have.